apache/hertzbeat/home/docs/start/mysql-change.md

 ---
 id: mysql-change
-title: Dependent Relational Database H2 Switch to MYSQL
+title: Use MYSQL Replace H2 Database to Store Metadata(Optional)
-sidebar_label: H2 Switch to MYSQL
+sidebar_label: Use MYSQL Instead of H2
 ---
 MYSQL is a reliable relational database.
 In addition to default built-in H2 database, HertzBeat allow you to use MYSQL to store structured relational data such as monitoring information, alarm information and configuration information.